Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Introduction

 Recent CLIP models have shown promising properties for detecting unknown objects \cite{vild, kuo2022f} as well as out-of-distribution data \cite{ood, cohen2022out}.
-By learning on millions of image-text pairs, CLIP has excellent zero-shot transfer capability for downstream tasks.
-In this study, we aim to achieve precise zero-shot anomaly localization with CLIP.
+By learning on millions of image-text pairs, CLIP has excellent zero-shot image classification ability.
+In this study, we aim to achieve zero-shot anomaly localization with CLIP.
 To this end, two challenges in CLIP have to be well addressed.
 First, anomaly detection is a fine-grained task where the discriminative details are too subtle to be well represented by CLIP.
-Second, CLIP presents limited local descriptors due to its training on paring image-wise global features and text embedding.
+Second, CLIP presents limited local descriptors due to its training on paring image-wise global features and text embeddings.
 This becomes an obstacle to precisely locating anomalous regions.